 Research and development is also a winner in Éire, attracting tax credits for companies that spend on R&D. This is the type of action that fosters the knowledge economy.
 Where a subsidiary company is in the process of being wound up, the Irish government allows an exemption for the profits obtained from the share disposal thereof.
 EU and other treaty countries allow Irish companies to be exempt from withholding taxes.

 These are not the only advantages available for companies incorporated in Republic of Ireland.
-If you believe that your new company start-up could benefit from being formed in the Republic of Ireland, please call our expert IE companies formation team on + 44 (0) 207.935.5171 or + 44 (0) 330.808.0089 (national rates) for further discussion.
+If you believe that your new company formation could benefit from being formed in the Republic of Ireland, please call our expert IE companies formation team on + 44 (0) 207.935.5171 or + 44 (0) 330.808.0089 (national rates) for further discussion.

 The team has all the expertise necessary to incorporate your limited company in the Republic, while ensuring you receive a service that will benefit of your clients and your business in the longer term.
 With Coddan, it is simple to register a limited company in Republic of Ireland.

-If you need registration of your private company in Dublin, Coddan can help by providing a business service address in Republic of Ireland's capital.
+If you need formation of your private company in Dublin, Coddan can help by providing a business service address in Republic of Ireland's capital.
 Irish limited companies are suitable for a wide variety of businesses but are particularly suited to property investment funds, building firms, private equity management businesses, holding companies, worldwide trading companies and professional service companies.

 If you wish to set up a company in the Republic of Ireland and not use your or other people's names as officers, Coddan has nominee director service, nominee secretary and nominee shareholder that can facilitate you.
 In the Republic of Ireland, there are various types of company that can be established.